Transition from Red Cross to Life Saving Society Swim Lessons

 To be eligible for funding for one or more children, families must first meet specific financial criteria as per Revenue Canada’s Low-Income Cut-Offs (LICO) chart.
 Visit their websites to apply online.

-If you have questions about the application or need assistance with securing funding, do not hesitate to reach out to our Program Coordinator at: [email protected]
+If you have questions about the application or need assistance with securing funding, do not hesitate to reach out to [email protected]

 Q3: Can I request my child’s lessons to be taught by his or her favorite teacher?